DNS Lookup Tool

 • CNAME Record: Canonical name alias

-What is DNS?
+What is DNS lookup?

 How long does DNS propagation take?

-Can I lookup any domain?
+Can I lookup DNS records for any domain?